 Martin is one of the founders of Pro Bono Economics.
 He previously served as Director of Research and then Chief Executive of New Philanthropy Capital for 10 years, where he championed the importance of understanding impact in the third sector.
 Before joining NPC, Martin worked for 13 years as an economist at Goldman Sachs and, prior to that, the Bank of England.
-More recently he moved back into the private sector as an economist at Fulcrum Asset Management.
-In June, Martin will be stepping into his exciting new role as Director of the Paul Hamlyn Foundation.
+He moved back into the private sector for a time as an economist at Fulcrum Asset Management and, in June, stepped into his exciting new role as Director of the Paul Hamlyn Foundation.

 Structure & Governance

 We are fortunate to have a hard-working board and a great group of patrons who support the work of the busy executive.

 Lynne Berry, OBE, has been the Chief Executive of WRVS, the General Social Care Council, the Equal Opportunities Commission and the Charity Commission.
 She is currently Vice Chair of British Waterways, transforming it into the Canal and River Trust, a Senior Fellow at CASS Business School and an associate of Civil Exchange.

 Andy Haldane is Executive Director, Financial Stability, at the Bank of England, and one of PBE's two founders.
 Before taking up his current role, Andy held a number of positions within the Bank’s monetary and financial stability directorates, where he has worked for over twenty years.
 Andy has written extensively on domestic and international monetary and financial stability, authoring around 100 articles and three books.